 2. pCloud provides a lifetime cloud storage subscription

-IDrive offers continuous syncing of your files, even those on network drives.
-The web interface supports sharing files by email, Facebook and Twitter.
+The web interface supports sharing files by email, Facebook, and Twitter.
 Cautious or click-happy users will be pleased to hear that files deleted from your computer are not automatically deleted from the server, so there's less danger of removing something important by accident.

 Up to 30 previous versions of all files backed to your account are retained.
 Another thing to note is that IT admins have access to the IDrive Thin Client application, which allows them to backup/restore, manage settings, and more for all their connected computers via a centralized dashboard.

-For photos, you have a neat facial recognition feature that helps you to automatically organize them as well as syncing them across all your linked devices.
+For mobile, IDrive offers a backup app available for iOS and Android devices, that offers cross-platform backup and recovery.
 IDrive also offers IDrive Express which sends you a physical hard disk drive if you lose all your data, allowing for the swift restoration of all your backed up files.

-An enhanced version - aptly named IDrive Business - exists and offers priority support, single sign-on as well as unlimited users and server backup.
-While IDrive Personal offers 5TB or 10TB per user, their professional counterparts get between 250GB and 12.5TB of online storage.
+IDrive Business offers priority support, single sign-on, as well as unlimited users, and server backup.
+While IDrive Personal offers up to 10TB per user, the IDrive for business delivers up to 50TB of online storage.

-pCloud is one of the very few cloud services that offer lifetime subscriptions; you essentially get a virtual, permanent cloud drive.
-It describes itself as a "personal cloud space where you can store all your files and folders.
-It has a user-friendly interface that clearly shows where everything is located and what it does."
+Challenging for the title of best cloud storage services is this newcomer from Switzerland. pCloud is one of the very few cloud services that offer lifetime subscriptions; you essentially get a virtual, permanent cloud drive.
+It describes itself as a "personal cloud space where you can store all your files and folders [with] a user-friendly interface that clearly shows where everything is located and what it does."

 While some bandwidth limits apply, there seems to be no limit to the size of files you can upload, so feel free to sync large media files.
 The service is available for all desktop and mobile platforms – users can also log in via the website.

-Note that as of August 2020, pCloud now allows its users to choose where they want their data to be stored, either EU or US.
-The company itself is registered in Switzerland which has strong privacy laws and you can also pay a premium of $4.99 a month for pCloud Crypto to lock (and unlock) individual files with passwords.
+pCloud now allows its users to choose where they want their data to be stored, either in the EU or US.
+The company itself is registered in Switzerland which has strong privacy laws, and you can also pay a premium of $4.99 a month for pCloud Crypto to lock (and unlock) individual files with passwords.

 pCloud 2TB lifetime cloud storage - $350